• Visit

 • Events

-In 1848 New York author, James Fenimore Cooper, credited by many as the first American novelist, published a book entitled Oak Openings or the Bee Hunter.
-The setting for the novel is the mouth of the Kalamazoo River during the War of 1812.
-Readers of the story, looking around the area, often came upon sites, which they labeled as probable locations for certain scenes in the book.
-Some of these locations were copied into old Chamber of Commerce brochures.
-It is true that Cooper had at least one area connection, H. H. Comstock, an early owner of the Kalamazoo River lighthouse site, was married to the author’s niece.
-Through Comstock he had invested some money in western lands, and visited as near as Kalamazoo to try to recoup some of his money.
-Villages all over Michigan claim to have been visited by Cooper.
-Supposedly the model for the bee hunter lived in Kalamazoo.
-On visits to Michigan Cooper is said to have stayed with a judge in Schoolcraft, at the Walker Tavern at Cambridge Junction and at his niece’s home in Otsego.
-There are also tales that he stayed at Singapore where he wore a raccoon hat with the tail attached, and stayed on the second floor away from Indians who peeked into the ground floor windows.
+But villages all over Michigan claim to have been visited by Cooper.
+Supposedly the model for the bee hunter character lived in Kalamazoo.
+Cooper is said to have stayed with a judge in Schoolcraft, at the Walker Tavern at Cambridge Junction and at his niece’s home in Otsego.
+There are also tales that he visited Singapore where he wore a raccoon hat with the tail attached, and stayed on the second floor to keep away from Indians who peeked into the ground-floor windows.
 It is also said that he frequented the Tisdale house on Ferry Street and used its surroundings as a setting in one of his novels.
-However, scholars who have studied Cooper’s letters and diaries have concluded that none of the events mentioned above ever took place, nor did he ever travel in Michigan west of Kalamazoo.
+Unfortunately, scholars who studied Cooper’s letters and diaries have concluded that none of the events mentioned above ever took place, nor did he ever travel in Michigan west of Kalamazoo.

 Contact